Car Insurance Scams To Watch Out For

 Resources

-In Ontario, if you were the victim or witness of a car insurance scam like the above, or if you just want to learn more, so you’re better prepared to defend yourself against them, you have severalresources available to you:
+In Ontario, Canada, if you were the victim or witness of any auto insurance scam like the ones we mentioned above, or if you just want to learn more, you have several resources available to you:

-• The Financial Services Commission of Ontario (FSCO) is the governing body for car insurance regulation and has several tips and resources available to everyone
+• The Financial Services Regulatory Authority of Ontario (FSRA) is the governing body for car insurance regulation and car insurance fraud.
+They have many tips and resources available for Ontario drivers

 • The police should be contacted if you are in an accident anyway, but you can also seek them out if you think someone is trying to scam you